bfrieda/bfrieda.github.io/README.md

 ## Purpose

 This README is meant to explain how to host and format a resume on GitHub Pages.
-It will also explain key principles from the book Modern Technical Writing by Andrew Etter, namely, lightweight markup languages, distributed version control, and static websites.
+It will also explain key principles from the book Modern Technical Writing by Andrew Etter about lightweight markup languages, distributed version control, and static websites.

 ## Prerequisites

 Before we start, there are a few things you'll want to prepare.
 The first is a Markdown editor to write your resume in, such as Visual Studio Code.
-You will also want a GitHub account, and a working knowledge of Markdown syntax.
+You will also want a GitHub account, a working knowledge of Markdown syntax, and a static site generator such as Hugo.

 ### Why Markdown?

-Markdown is a lightweight markup language, which means it has *lightweight* syntax.
-Markdown especially has the cleanest syntax and is one of the most widely used lightweight markup languages in the world.
+Markdown is a lightweight markup language, which means it has *lightweight* syntax, aka clean and simple syntax.
+Markdown especially is the cleanest and one of the most widely used lightweight markup languages in the world.

-Markdown is ideal because
+Those traits make Markdown ideal because
 - It's readable even when it isn't rendered
 - It's easy to learn
 - It doesn’t require specific tag knowledge like HTML
-- It's easy to include links and pictures with Markdown
+- It's easy to include links and pictures
-- It's easily exported to other file types such as PDF

 In fact, you can view an example of Markdown's simple syntax by clicking on this file and then on the **Raw Text** option.

-### What is Visual Studio Code?
+### Why Visual Studio Code?

 Visual Studio Code, or VSCode, is a versatile IDE that uses a Distributed Version Control system along with GitHub.
 A Distributed Version Control system is a system that allows users to download a local copy of the project onto their machine, then commit changes locally.

 Distributed Version Control systems
 - allow for better performance,
 - give you the ability to work offline, and
-- make multiple people working on the same file simple.
+- make it easy for multiple people to work on the same file.

 ### Static Websites